 And now I have a beautiful hanging basket that will only continue to grow and fill in.
 When the night time temps drop below 50 degrees, I will keep it on our enclosed back porch where it will get plenty of sun during the winter.

-I’m not sure how easy it will be for you to find this plant.
+I'm not sure how easy it will be for you to find this plant.
 I would ask about it at your local garden center.
-I did find some cuttings available for purchase on Amazon (affiliate link) here: Red Apple Baby Sun Rose-Aptenia Ice Plant
+Either way I'd also check shop succulents as their inventory is constantly changing.

 In the meantime, I'm getting our front porch ready for a Fall Ideas Tour that I'm on next week.
 And I'll be back tomorrow with a roundup of some awesome soup recipes.